Beata Tadla

-Beata Edyta Tadla (born 14 June 1975 in Legnica) – is a Polish radio and TV journalist and TV presenter.
+Beata Edyta Tadla (born 14 June 1975 in Legnica) is a Polish radio ,TV journalist as well as a TV presenter.

 Biography

 She is a graduate of I Tadeusz Kościuszko High School in Legnica.
 She then went to Adam Mickiewicz University in Poznań where she studied cultural studies and management of cultural institutions.
 Tadla went on to receive a postgraduate degree in voice and speech training at SWPS University.

 Career

 She began working as a journalist in 1991 at Radio Legnica and then with Warsaw's Radio Eska, Super FM and Radio Plus.
-On January 12, 2019 she began hosting the program "This is the weekend" on Radio ZET and since march to june 2019 the audition "StereoTYP.
+On 12 January 2019 she began hosting the program "This is the weekend" on Radio ZET, and since march to June 2019 the audition "StereoTYP.
 Since September 2019 she is a host of the program "Zet jak związki".

 She has collaborated with TV Puls, TVP and TVN Style (since August 2004), where she ran the program Young Mother Club til 2006.
-She worked at TVN24 from 2005-2012.
+She worked at TVN24 from 2005 to 2012.
 In TVN24 she ran the information services like the Magazine 24 Hours, Facts after the Facts and Facts in the Afternoon.

-From October 6, 2007 to April 22, 2012, together with TV presenter Piotr Marciniak, she hosted a weekend edition of Facts in TVN.
-From November 6, 2007 to January 3, 2016 she ran a main daily edition of Wiadomości in TVP1.
+From 6 October 2007 to 22 April 2012, together with TV presenter Piotr Marciniak, she hosted a weekend edition of Facts in TVN.
+From 6 November 2007 to 3 January 2016 she ran a main daily edition of Wiadomości in TVP1.
 From September 2013 to January 2016 Tadla has led "This night" program for TVP Info station, that had its editions straight after the Daily News.
 From December 2012 to June 2013 she hosted the Monday editions of a morning program by TVP1 "Coffee or tea?".
-From November 9, 2016 to November 30, 2018, she co-hosted the information service Nowa TV - 24 Hours.
+From 9 November 2016 to 30 November 2018 she co-hosted the information service Nowa TV - 24 Hours.
 From February till July 2019 Tabla has co-hosted program "Without the limits" for Superstacja television.